chhyx2008/learngit/readme.txt

 Git is a distributed version control system.
-Git is a fress software.
+Git is a fress software distributed under the GPL.